Aoun-Abu-Hassan/ShortifyAI/README.md

 1. Users can sign up with their email and password
 2. Password reset functionality is available (coming soon)
-3. Email verification is supported
+3. Email verification is supported (coming soon)